 Let’s get going a bit faster.
 Save money – make better decisions.

-Back in 2006 I reviewed where the requirements were coming from across a broad range of customers who were considering adopting Capital.
+Back in 2006 I reviewed where the requirements were coming from across a broad range of customers who were considering adopting CHS.
 Potential users structured communications with Mentor using Requests for Quotation (RFQ) and (RFI) Requests for Information documents.
 Over time I had access to a number of these.
 I extracted data from them, collated, categorized and analyzed.
 Patterns began to emerge in the data which suggested to me that the process of selecting and evaluating an Electrical Interconnect Design to Manufacturing System really could be safely short-cut.
 I recently revisted the advice I doled out in the light of some evaluation experiences and customer requirements I have seen in the 3 years since I developed this theory.

 These latest reality checks confirmed again to me I was on the right track 3 years ago.
 I do believe that if you follow a few simple steps you can make the right decision for your company quicker and safer.
 That’s less cost and less risk.
-Also I think you can do this not exclusively to confirm Capital is the right system for you, but also in some circumstances to realize maybe Capital isn’t the right system for you.
+Also I think you can do this not exclusively to confirm CHS is the right system for you, but also in some circumstances to realize maybe CHS isn’t the right system for you.

 What I’m going to do in the next few posts is summarize that advice.
 First I will tell you what four areas are time and again the most important to you selecting the best system.
 Second I will describe what each of those four areas are.
 Then sixth I’ll describe what can safely be left out because it takes care of itself – what comes along for the ride with the other four important requirements groupings.